Mindfulness in Recovery

 - P: Proceed and do something that will provide you support in the moment.
 Talk to someone, stretch, whatever it takes.

-Mindfulness meditation or breathing exercises: There are many different meditation and breathing techniques to help individuals focus on themselves and the moment, and to acknowledge, but not be driven by, racing thoughts, feelings, etc. Many of these are based on various types of yoga and Buddhist practices.
+There are many different meditation and breathing techniques to help individuals focus on themselves and the moment.
+These techniques also serve to help a person acknowledge, but not be driven by, racing thoughts and feelings.
+Many of these are based on various types of yoga and Buddhist practices.

-There are a number of other techniques and strategies for using mindfulness to deal with issues surrounding substance abuse and addiction, depression, anxiety, and other psychological disorders.
+There are a number of other techniques and strategies for using mindfulness to deal with issues surrounding substance use disorder, depression, anxiety, and other psychological disorders.
 Various forms of established psychological therapeutic techniques incorporate aspects of mindfulness into their treatment programs as well.

 Who Should Instruct People In Mindfulness Techniques?